 Know the Rules, Regulations, and Penalties

 BUOYS: Stay between the orange buoys on port, and the green buoys on starboard.
 Oar blades may go over the buoys but the hull of your boat must stay inside the buoy line.
 If the hull crosses the buoys, you’ll be assessed a 5-second penalty for the first buoy, and a 10-second penalty for any additional buoys passed on the wrong side.

 BRIDGES: Passing through certain arches is off limits.
-Study up, because an infraction will result in a 60-second penalty in addition to any buoy violations incurred by doing this.
+Study the Bridge Traffic Pattern, because an infraction will result in a 60-second penalty in addition to any buoy violations incurred by doing this.

 COLLISIONS: If in the process of passing or being passed, a collision occurs, the crew that causes a severe collision may be assessed a 60-second penalty.

 UNSPORTSMANLIKE CONDUCT: In the thick of it, when things get exciting, we all like to drop an F-bomb.
 But swearing at other rowers, coxswains, or officials, is a sign of disrespect that can get you a 60-second penalty.